thelfer/MFrontGallery/docs/papers/joss/paper.md

 Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection for funding the projects Sandwich-HP (02E11799C) and Sandwich-HP2 (02E12163C) and thanks the project management agency of Karlsruhe.

-# State of the field

-The project is focused on Quality Assurance issues related to material knowledge management which is, in the authors' experience, seldom a major concern in most open-source thermomechanical solvers.
-Several libraries providing high quality implementations of constitutive equations are available, but generally dedicated to one specific solver.
-The implementations are generally generic (as opposed to self-contained).
-The `MFrontGallery` project thus provide a unique approach.

 # References